Lustellz/search-bookmark/README.md

 # search-bookmark README

-This is the README for your extension "search-bookmark".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "search-bookmark".
+It is made only for my needs, thanks to failing on finding out exquisite plugin I wish to use.

 ## Features